 My name is Anthony Hewson.
 I’m an English male voiceover artist and voice actor.
 I record most professional voiceovers from my broadcast-quality recording room in south Cambridgeshire, 40 minutes from London, and I can readily travel to recording studios in Cambridge or the capital.

 Acting was always a passion.
 Back in school I studied for LAMDA exams; sang, acted and gave readings for various productions; and toured mainland Europe with lead roles in Romeo & Juliet and A Man For All Seasons.
 At uni, I relished playing the monstrous Martin in Brimstone & Treacle.
 Post-university I turned to my other natural bent: writing.
 After working in corporate communications and PR, I moved into freelance copywriting and editing.
 Which I still do today.

 The acting went away for a time.
 But people certainly seemed to like my voice.
 I had embarrassing compliments from total strangers.
 I gained a non-threatening stalker.
 A chap I’d never met before said he’d like me to read him bedtime stories.
-I was asked to record voice of god voiceover and telephone messages for employers.
+I was asked to record a voice of god award ceremony voiceover and telephone messages for employers.
 As I read out some ad copy at a client workshop, the group leader declared that I’d have ‘a great voice for radio’.
 Some wag responded: ‘a great face for radio…’ There was much laughter.
 There was a red face.
 Which is ok, if it’s on the radio.

 In 2018 I was overjoyed to be shortlisted for two awards at the inaugural One Voice voiceover awards.
 The honour was utterly unexpected and, I thought, unlikely to be repeated.
 As luck would have it, I’m a finalist at the 2019 One Voice Awards too, this time for best male voiceover for a TV/web commercial.